Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Experiment

 \subsection{Performance Evaluation}

-For the quantitative evaluation, we compare our proposed approach against other methods on the multiple scans task in semantic segmentation benchmark.
-As shown in Table~\ref{tab:table1}, our presented Meta-RangeSeg method outperforms the state-of-the-art approach~\cite{duerr2020lidar} by 2.5\% on SemanticKITTI test set, which also achieves the best results on the most of classes.
-It is worthy of mentioning that our approach can process the input point cloud data at a rate of 22Hz while maintaining high accuracy.
-It is faster than the frame rate of sensor, i.e., 10 Hz for a typical spinning 3D LiDAR sensor.
+For the quantitative evaluation, we compare our proposed approach against the previous methods on the multiple scans semantic segmentation benchmark, which is our main focus.
+As shown in Table~\ref{tab:table1}, our presented Meta-RangeSeg method outperforms the state-of-the-art approach~\cite{schutt2022abstract} by 2.6\% on SemanticKITTI testing set without extra tricks.
+It is worthy of mentioning that our approach can process the multiple scans point clouds at a rate of 22Hz while maintaining high accuracy.
+It is faster than the frame rate (10Hz) of the sensor used in SemanticKITTI dataset.

-Considering that there are few methods in the multiple scans semantic segmentation evaluation, we also conduct experiments on the single scan task.
+Considering that there are few methods in the multiple scans evaluation, we conduct experiments on the single scan task of SemanticKITTI and SemanticPOSS to illustrate the generalization capability of our proposed approach.
 For a fair comparison, we only use the range image by excluding the residual image when extracting features under range view for the single scan evaluation.
-As shown in Table~\ref{tab:table2}, Meta-RangeSeg outperforms most of previous methods under the same settings, including point-wise and projection-based methods, which demonstrates the effectiveness of our proposed approach on LiDAR semantic segmentation.
+As shown in Table~\ref{tab:table2} and Table~\ref{tab:table3}, Meta-RangeSeg outperforms most of previous methods under the same settings, including point-wise and projection-based methods, which demonstrates the effectiveness of our proposed approach on LiDAR semantic segmentation.

-For the qualitative evaluation, Fig. \ref{fig:sixth} shows some sample semantic segmentation results on the SemanticKITTI validation set.
-The range view is generated by Meta-RangeSeg method with the complete semantic labels.
-To investigate the performance of our approach on multiple scans semantic segmentation, we take car classes including static and moving as examples to compare the predicted visual results with the ground truth and predictions generated by SpsequenceNet \cite{shi2020spsequencenet}, as illustrated in Fig.~\ref{fig:seventh}.
+For the qualitative evaluation\footnote{Supplementary video: \url{https://youtu.be/xUFsmmjZYuA}}, Fig. \ref{fig:sixth} shows a sample of semantic segmentation results on the SemanticKITTI validation set.
+The results under range view are generated by our method with the complete semantic labels.
+To investigate the performance of our approach on multiple scans semantic segmentation, we take the car class including static and moving as example to compare the predicted visual results with the ground truth and predictions generated by SpsequenceNet \cite{shi2020spsequencenet}, as illustrated in Fig.~\ref{fig:seventh}.
 It can be observed that our approach can effectively distinguish both static and moving objects with their semantic information.